 MCOS took out a lease on a stretch of the River Weaver near Kingsley in September 1986 and created the Society's reserve called Hatton's Hey.
 The reserve covers 29 acres and includes a strip of woodland, drive scrub and extensive reedbed.
 A hide overlooks the open water lagoon.
 We have a very active nest box programme both on the reserve and in adjacent woodland.
 One of our members closely monitors nest box activity and a report is filed annually to the Cheshire and Wirral Ornithological Society records officer.
 To date, 92 species have been seen on the Reserve including a probable breeding pair of Common Buzzards.

-Click on this link to the bird list.
+Click on this link to the bird list and this link to the reserve report for 2018.

 Directions to Hattons Hey (use OS map for detail of footpaths)